rwxrob/zet/20220227163756/README.md

-I'm so fucking tired of reading people's shitty comments that wrap prematurely because they set their cols/width to 80 instead of 72, the long established best practice for wrapping *anything* with enough gutter to work on an 80 column screen.
+I'm so fucking tired of reading people's shitty comments that wrap prematurely because they set their cols/width to 80 instead of 72, the long established best practice for wrapping *anything* with enough gutter to work on an 80 column screen and the IETF RFC style requirement.

 I mean, I'm okay with you going off and saying everyone has to have a 100 width terminal if that is your thing.
 What really irks me is when